matthieu-bt/business-guide/source/quickstart/signature.rst

   - **Name**: Your first and last name
   - **Optional line** and **City**: Optional fields for any additional information (e.g. organisation, function or name)
   - **Date**: Date when the document was signed

+  *Available to Skribble Enterprise and Business customers only:*

-  - **QR code**: Leads to the `website`_ briefly explaining the e-signature standards *(available to Skribble Enterprise and Business customers only)*
+  - **QR code**: Leads to the `website`_ briefly explaining the e-signature standards
-  - **Claim and label**: "Signed with Skribble.com" claim along with an icon of the e-signature standard used *(available to Skribble Enterprise and Business customers only)*
+  - **Claim and label**: "Signed with Skribble.com" claim along with an icon of the e-signature standard used

    .. _website: https://www.skribble.com/signaturestandards/